You have no items in your shopping cart.

 Planting Method: Indoor Sow/Direct Sow

 Cucumbers don't do well if roots are disturbed, so it is best to plant seeds directly in the garden.
-Plant your seeds in soil, 2 to 3 weeks after last frost, when soil and air temperature is at least 60 F. Thin so there are 4 plants per hill.
+Plant your seeds in the soil, 2 to 3 weeks after the last frost, when the soil and air temperature is at least 65°F. Thin so there are 4 plants per hill.
 Cucumbers can also be grown in rows instead of hills, spacing 24" apart in rows 24 - 36" apart.
 Trellised plants can be grown as close as 10" apart.
-Cucumbers only take 55 to 65 days to maturity, so you can have multiple harvest by growing 2 to 3 weeks apart.
-Plants grow 1 ft tall and vines spread up to 6 ft.
+Cucumbers only take 55 to 65 days to maturity, so you can have multiple harvests by growing 2 to 3 weeks apart.
+Plants grow 1 ft tall, and vines spread up to 6 ft.

-Warning: Do not plant in cold wet soil or you may experience poor germination!
+Warning: Do not plant in cold, wet soil, or you may experience poor germination!

-Requires fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile soil in a well-drained location in the garden.
+Apply mulch, grass clippings, or straw around the base of the plant.

 The soil should be continuously moist.
 Water well during dry and hot spells.
-Make sure plants get ½" water per week.
+Make sure plants get ½" of water per week.

 Snip the stems with garden scissors when cucumbers are 2" long for pickling varieties.
 Harvesting frequently encourages more production.
 Pick daily to prevent fruit from becoming too large.
-Over ripe cucumbers will have a bitter taste.
+Overripe cucumbers will have a bitter taste.

 Scientific Name: Erysiphe betae